MaximeRivest/groq-code-completion/README.md

 # Groq Code Completion for VSCode

 AI-powered code completion using Groq's lightning-fast inference API.
-Get intelligent code suggestions with low latency using models like Mixtral, Llama 3, and more.
+Get intelligent code suggestions with low latency using models like Kimi-K2, Llama 4, and more.

 ## Features